 If the Interning checker issues no warnings for a given program, then all reference equality tests (i.e., "==") in that program operate on interned types.
+Interning is a design pattern in which the same object is used whenever two different objects would be considered equal.
+Interning is also known as canonicalization or hash-consing, and it is related to the flyweight design pattern.
 Interning can save memory and can speed up testing for equality by permitting use of ==; however, use of == on non-interned values can result in subtle bugs.
 For example: